B59-CloudDevOps/Daily-Notes/Project-Standards.md

     Region      : N.Virginia
     Credentials : ec2-user/DevOps321

 Make sure you provison a VM ( On Demand!
-Not spot ) and name is as WS or Workstation.
+Not spot ) and name is as WS or Workstation using the above LAB AMI.
-This WS is something, we are going to use to install and test all the basic needs and this will be lasting till the end of the trainint.
+This WS is something, we are going to use to install and test all the basic needs and this will be lasting till the end of the training.